Last updated on May 29th, 2024 at 10:02 pm

 Solo Women Travellers

-In addition to exercising the usual precautions, women travelling alone should be especially careful when talking to new male acquaintances in restaurants and bars, particularly in the cayes and Belize City.
-As in many other parts of the world, drugs intended to make women susceptible to date rape and other violent crimes are occasionally slipped into food or drinks.
-Though most victims of such acts have been local women, it’s still never a good idea to accept food or drinks from anyone you don’t know well.
-Don’t let anyone without the official credentials talk you into accepting them as your “guide” – all legal tour guides in Belize are licensed and will have a photo ID.
-If you have doubts about using a certain guide, trust your instinct and report the incident to the authorities.
+When travelling alone, women should take extra precautions when interacting with new male acquaintances in restaurants and bars, particularly in Belize City and the cayes.
+As is the case in many parts of the world, drugs intended to make women vulnerable to date rape and other violent crimes are sometimes added to food or drinks.
+Although most victims of such crimes have been local women, it is still not advisable to accept food or drinks from strangers.
+Additionally, it is important to verify the credentials of anyone claiming to be a guide, as all legal tour guides in Belize are licensed and carry photo ID.
+If you are unsure about a guide, it is best to trust your instincts and report any incidents to the authorities.

 Police emergency numbers The police emergency number in Belize is 90 or 911; to contact the tourism police or to report a crime in Belize City, call 227-2210 or 227-2222, in the districts the Belize Police Department default phone number is 2222, for example in Belmopan dial 822 2222.